giovannabbottino/notebook/_docs/data_structure/list/queue.md

 // Node * node = createNode();
 ```

-We have now our Node with a pointer to another Node.
-Lets make the Queue.
+We now have our Node with a pointer to another Node.
+Lets make the Queue, how is also a *struct* in C.

-For the Queue, we are going to need a pointer *front* and *rear* to a Node, and also a *size*.
+For the Queue, we are need to know the Nodes at the *front* and *rear*, for that we need two pointers.
+We are going to use the *front* to know which Node is the first, and the *rear* to know wich Node is the last.
+Also its important to know its *size*

 <a href="{{ site.baseurl }}/assets/images/queue/queue_c.png" data-toggle="lightbox">
     <img src="{{ site.baseurl }}/assets/images/queue/queue_c.png" class="img-fluid" />